Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Introduction

 \end{thmAlph} Here, $\ast$ denotes the join on geometric realisations, $\overbar{\mcH}$ and $\mcH\cap N$ are certain families of subgroups of $G/N$ and $N$, respectively, and being \emph{strongly divided by $N$} is a compatibility condition on the family $\mcH$.
 (For the definitions, see \cref{sec SES and cosets}; for an explicitly stated special case of Theorem \ref{introduction coset complexes and SES} that we will use in this article, see \cref{short exact sequences}.)

 Note that if two spaces $X$ and $Y$ are homotopy equivalent to wedges of spheres, then so is their join $X\ast Y$.
-Thus, combining Theorem \ref{introduction coset complexes and SES} with the decomposition of Day--Wade, we are able to reduce the question of sphericity of $\CC{O}{\mcP(O)}$ to the cases where $O$ is either isomorphic to $\GL{n}{\mathbb{Z}}$ or a Fouxe-Rabinovitch group.
+Thus, combining Theorem \ref{introduction coset complexes and SES} with the decomposition of Day--Wade, we are able to reduce the question of sphericity of $\RAAGcomplex$ to the cases where $O$ is either isomorphic to $\GL{n}{\mathbb{Z}}$ or a Fouxe-Rabinovitch group.
 In the former case, sphericity follows from the Solomon--Tits Theorem (\cref{building and coset complex}).
-In the latter case, we are lead to study relative versions of free factor complexes; we show that they are spherical using techniques of \cite{BG:Homotopytypecomplex} (\cref{relative free factor complexes}).
+In the latter case, we are lead to study relative versions of free factor complexes (see \cref{definition relative free factor}) and show: